|Posted on September 25, 2018 at 10:20 AM|

 They say what goes around comes around and I believe that more than ever now.
 I went with him into their office and just like that I told them what I did with drivers now as a Health & Wellness instructor and they said they had someone in their office that just had a heart attack, so I showed them some of our programs and left, only to feel the tears run down my face.
 I now knew I would never see her again and the knife went deeper.

 It was two weeks later that the sales man called me about her being sold.
 I could not believe what I was hearing, I have finally lost her, but it wasn't what I expected.
 Because I was willing to help them that day they were going to donate the truck to me and twenty-four hours later she came back home.

 Yes, it is just a truck, metal, plastic and rubber, but not to me and the men and women that have secrets just like me.

 Over the last year or so I wondered what to do with her, just having her was a joy, but she was still broken, But I knew she came back for a reason and I now know why.

-In 2018 we have seen a sharp increase in our truck driver’s poor health.
+In the last years we have seen a sharp increase in our truck driver’s poor health.
 Mentally and physically these men and women are fighting an internal battle with themselves.
 Not much different from the men and women that protect our country.
 We need to remodel this truck and put it out there so all drivers can get the help they need in a secure and safe location and we can do that with your help.